woodRock/fishy-business/docs/source/minutes.rst

         * Similar to how a professional vs novice guitarist, a professional will always tune their guitar before playing, whereas a novice will not.

 Related:
-    * (`Wood 2022<wood2022automated>`) performs interpretable/accurate/efficient automatic fish classification on Gas Chromatography data.
+    * (:ref:`Wood 2022<wood2022automated>`) performs interpretable/accurate/efficient automatic fish classification on Gas Chromatography data.

 Mengjie Zhang gave a presentaiton on the contributions of ECRG to the Cyber-Marine project.